octokit/octokit.objc/README.md

-If you really want a [native login flow](#signing-in-through-the-app) without sacrificing the compatibility of [browser-based login](#signing-in-through-a-browser), you can inspect a server's capabilities to determine how to authenticate.
+If you really want a [native login flow](#signing-in-through-the-app) without sacrificing the compatibility of [browser-based login](#signing-in-through-a-browser), you can inspect a server's metadata to determine how to authenticate.

 However, because not all GitHub Enterprise servers support this API, you should